Phinda Private Game Reserve

 African Conservation Experience will confirm which transfers are included in your rate.

 Question: Who is the programme ideally suited for?

 The programme is ideal for older teens or young adults looking to make a difference while on a gap year or during a long vacation.
 While this is a once-in-a-lifetime experience, the hours are long, the work is tough, the experience is by no means a luxury experience – but it is extremely rewarding.
-Please note that acceptance into the programme is at the discretion of &Beyond’s Conservation and Habitat Team, as we will need to assess whether you understand the nature of the programme and the level of work it entails.
+Please note that acceptance into the programme is at the discretion of &Beyond and African Conservation Experience, as we will need to assess whether you understand the nature of the programme and the level of work it entails.

 Question: What is the accommodation like?